hypercube-lab/hypercube/README.md

 HyperCube has no ICO plans.

-Instead, SQ wants to list the company's stock on an American exchange.
-Using well-known corporate controls, we may make enforceable assertions regarding how SQ intends to use the Vault.
-The XPZ token is a utility token, not an investment opportunity.
-SQ plans to do a fully compliant SEC registered stock IPO as soon as mainnet is launched.
+SQ wants the company's equity listed on an American exchange.
+We can make enforceable representations about how SQ intends to utilize the Vault using corporate controls.
+XPZ is a utility token, not an investment.
+So when mainnet launches, SQ aims to undertake an SEC registered stock IPO.

 ***